roccov/Learning-from-Missingness-Enhancing-imputation-with-the-NN3-architecture/README.md

-# Learning from Missingness: Enhancing imputation with the NN3 architecture
+# Learning from Missingness: Enhancing imputation with the NN3 architecture to predict monthly US common stock returns

 ## Highlights: